Recovery

 Dosing Notes

-Inject on an empty stomach or at least 30 minutes before meals for optimal absorption.
+• Empty stomach works best — or at least 30 minutes before eating.

 Reconstitution Guide